 On this day in 1962, Doris Lessing's The Golden Notebook was published.
-It is the most highly-praised and still the best-selling of her two dozen books.
-Lessing has described it as an attempt "to break certain forms of consciousness and go beyond them"; she has also said that the novel became "an albatross" hung around her neck by a feminist misreading.
+It is the most highly-praised and still the best-selling of her two-dozen books.
+Lessing described it as an attempt "to break certain forms of consciousness and go beyond them"; she also said that the novel became "an albatross" hung around her neck by a feminist misreading.

 In this excerpt, Anna Wulf (the autobiographical heroine, writer of the notebooks) talks with her friend, Molly, about how others perceive the two of them superficially, and as almost interchangeable people: